Dynamical Linear Bandits: Numerical Simulations

-For the baselines which do not support action vectors, we enumerate the actions of a subset of the action space that surely contains the optimal action.
-Given that $\Us$ is a polytope and since the objective is linear, we enumerate all the vertices of $\Us$, that, in this setting, cannot be more than $d!=6$.
-Concerning the hyperparameters of the baselines, whenever possible, they are considered as in the respective original papers.
-The experiments are presented for $\lambda \in\{ 1,\log T$\}, for the algorithms which require it (\ie \algnameshort, \linucb, and \dlinucb).\footnote{For \algnameshort, $\log T$ is a nearly optimal choice for $\lambda$ as it can be seen by looking at the first two addenda of the exploration factor in Equation~\eqref{eq:beta}.} Further information about the hyperparameters of the baselines and the adopted optimistic exploration bounds are presented in Appendix~\ref{apx:notes_on_baselines}.
+For the baselines which do not support vectorial actions, we perform a discretization of the action space $\Us$ that surely contains optimal action.
+Concerning the hyperparameters of the baselines, whenever possible, they are selected as in the respective original papers.
+The experiments are presented with a regularization parameter $\lambda \in\{ 1,\log T$\} for the algorithms which require it (\ie \algnameshort, \linucb, and \dlinucb).\footnote{For \algnameshort, $\log T$ is a nearly optimal choice for $\lambda$ as it can be seen by looking at the first two addenda of the exploration factor in Equation~\eqref{eq:beta}.} Further information about the hyperparameters of the baselines and the adopted optimistic exploration bounds are presented in Appendix~\ref{apx:notes_on_baselines}.